coder/docs/setup/installation.md

    show values coder/coder > values.yaml`

    b.
 Edit the `values.yaml` file as needed.
-Be sure to remove the lines that you are *not* modifying, otherwise Coder will overwrite these values.
+Be sure to remove the lines that you are *not* modifying, otherwise the contents of `values.yaml` will override those in the default chart.

    c.
 Upgrade/install your Coder deployment with the updated helm chart (be sure
       to replace the placeholder value with your Coder version): `helm upgrade